-- Theorem 4.7 is called the "birthday problem" since traditionally, people use birthdays for illustration: In order to have a chance of at least 50% that two people in a group share a birthday, we only need 23 people. - If we insert more than roughly $n \approx \sqrt{m}$ keys into a hash table, the probability of a collision approaches 1 quickly.
+- Theorem 4.7 is called the "birthday problem" since traditionally, people use birthdays for illustration: In order to have a chance of at least 50% that two people in a group share a birthday, we only need a group of 23 people. - If we insert more than roughly $n \approx \sqrt{m}$ keys into a hash table, the probability of a collision approaches 1 quickly.
 In other words, unless we are willing to use at least $m \approx n^2$ space for our hash table, we will need a good strategy for resolving collisions. - Theorem 4.7 assumes totally random hash functions for non-random distributions of hashes, we might have more collisions.
 In particular, if we fix a hash function, then we can always end up with a key set N that suffers from many collisions.
-E.g., if many books have an ISBN that ends in 000, then ISBN mod 1000 is a terrible hash function. - Maybe we can use modulo, but with a different m? - However, for any hash function there are bad key sets. - On the other hand, for every key set there are good hash functions!
-How do we efficiently pick a good hash function, i.e. one that is likely to distribute hashes well?
+E.g., if many books have an ISBN that ends in 000, then ISBN mod 1000 is a terrible hash function. - Maybe we can use modulo, but with a different m? - In general, several efficient ways to deal with collisions are known, e.g., hashing with chaining, hashing with probing, static hashing, cuckoo hashing.
+We do not discuss these advanced methods in this class. - Universal hashing is a particularly intriguing technique, as it guarantees that a random hash function from a larger family as good as it gets.